-August is usually rainy with warm weather and humidity in southern Mexico.
+August in southern Mexico is warm, humid, and generally rainy.
 In the north, the weather is more dry and hot.
-The summer is hurricane season and with a higher probability of hurricanes in August.
+The summer is hurricane season, with a higher probability of hurricanes in August.
 It is always a good idea to keep track of the weather forecast.
-The average temperatures are around 90-100 °F, particularly in the south.
+The average temperatures are around 90°F-100°F (32°C-38°C), particularly in the south.

 In Baja California, it can get sweltering, so time in the water is almost a must.
-Temperatures sometimes reach 110 °F, and the average is approximately 95-100 °F. If you want to enjoy more sunny days with less rain, it is better to travel at the beginning of the month.
+Temperatures sometimes reach 110°F (45°C), where averages are around 95°F-100°F (35°C-38°C).
+If you want to enjoy more sunny days with less rain, it is better to travel at the beginning of the month.
 The risk for hurricanes is pretty low but can occur.

-On the Pacific Coast, there is a lot of rain in August, but the weather is warm.
-You can expect around 95 °F with milder evenings at 70-75 °F. The rain usually comes and goes but tends to be heavier than in other places in Mexico.
-In Mexico City and central Mexico, it rains a bit less than in June and July with temperatures around 75 °F during the day, dropping to 55-60 ° at night.
+There is a lot of rain on the Pacific Coast in August, but the weather is warm.
+You can expect days around 95°F (35°C) with milder evenings at 70°F-75°F (21°C-24°C).
+The rain usually comes and goes but tends to be heavier than in other places in Mexico.
+In Mexico City and central Mexico, it rains a bit less than in June and July, with temperatures around 75°F (24°C) during the day, dropping to 55°F-60°F (13°C-16°C) at night.

 Crowds & Costs

 August tends to be quieter than June and July, with fewer international tourists and more national visitors.
 If you plan on visiting the Pacific Coast, you can find great deals on accommodation and flights.
-It can get a little busier when the school holidays take place in some schools and families visit the coast.
+It can get a little busier when the school holidays occur, and schools and families visit the coast.
 Popular beaches and attractions draw more travelers, but it doesn't get nearly as busy as in the winter months.

 Where to Go

-Oaxaca also has a lot of other incredible things to offer, such as Monte Alban.
-Monte Alban is one of the oldest cities in Mesoamerica and is one of the important cultural centers of the Zapotecs.
+Meanwhile, head to Oaxaca to visit the fantastic waterfalls of Hierve el Agua.
+There's also Monte Alban, one of the oldest cities in Mesoamerica and one of the important cultural centers of the Zapotecs.
 Surrounded by mountains, there are ancient ruins all over the place with some great views of the valleys below.

 Chat with a local specialist who can help organize your trip.